fenezema/git-in-depth-summary/git.md

-# Git - That One Friend You Interact with Everyday
+# (Section 1) Git - That One Friend/Foe You Interact with Everyday

 ## Super Brief Introductory
 Developed by Linus Torvalds himself and several maintainers for Linux Kernel development in 2005 as the source code management with BitKeeper, but not so BitKeeper in mind.